 Walls and Ceiling Heights

 Modular cannabis cultivation cleanrooms allow grow room walls and ceiling structures to remain sovereign from preexisting structures and parallel grows.
 Cloning, flower, seedling, and processes rooms remain sovereign.
 Each room is built independently with modules for the floors, ceilings, panels, walls, and electrical and HVAC system.
 A modular installation is faster, requires minimal tools, and requires no sawing or cutting.
-Scheduled delivery of pre assembled components allow project management around operation-as-usual.
+Scheduled delivery of pre-assembled components allow project management around operation-as-usual.
 Space and construction staging is minimal.

 Cannabis Cleanroom Installations

 Independent construction of modular cleanroom components allows the removal of grow room walls or individual panels without disturbing adjacent panels, flooring, or ceiling systems.
 Quick disassembly and the ability to relocate grow rooms lowers the cost of adapting existing facilities.
 Downtime and disruption of adjacent workspaces or grow rooms is minimal.
 Parallel, non-destructive builds reduce overall build time and mitigate intrusive noise, particulate, or foot traffic of traditional construction activities.
-The flexibility of modular designs allow the retrofitting new structures around previously existing HVAC, electrical, and production systems.
+The flexibility of modular designs allows the retrofitting of new structures around previously existing HVAC, electrical, and production systems.

 Tax Advantages of Modular Cannabis Cleanrooms